Object-Oriented Design Patterns Served on a Silver Platter - by Yalco

 • You will learn various design patterns and acquire specific methods for how to apply them in practice.

-• You will gain the ability to write code with a structure that is easy to maintain and reusable.
+• You will gain the ability to write code that is easy to maintain and has a reusable structure.

-• You will master how to solve complex software problems systematically and efficiently.
+• You will learn how to solve complex software problems systematically and efficiently.

-• By maintaining code consistency, collaboration with team members becomes smoother and development speed increases.
+• By maintaining code consistency, collaboration with team members becomes smoother, and development speed also increases.

 What makes Yalco's lectures different?